-These chapters should be read in conjunction with chapter 1, chapter 2 and chapter 3, which describe the content of Meridian 2.
+These chapters should be read in conjunction with chapter 1 and chapter 2, which describe the content of Meridian 2.

 An overview of Meridian 2 in DXF

 DXF

 Meridian 2 is available in DXF, conforming to AutoCAD release 12, using extended entity data to store attributes.
 The transfer format is that defined by the NEDO Working Party for the exchange of two-dimensional drawings in the construction industry.
 An overview of the data structure of a Meridian 2 file in DXF is shown below.